How To Install WSL2 on Windows 10/11

 ping 8.8.8.8

-If ping works but DNS does not (you can ping an IP but not a domain name):
+If ping works but DNS does not — you can reach IPs but not domain names — the /etc/resolv.conf is broken or being overwritten.
+Fix it:

 sudo rm /etc/resolv.conf